 Watch the first 20 seconds of a selected music video, and break this section down into a sequence of shots.
 Reflect on how the use of location and type of shots used impact the mood and pace of the video.

-Music video storyboard case study — Ed Sheeran’s Galway Girl
+Famous music video storyboard — Ed Sheeran’s Galway Girl

 It starts with a slow pan and the faint sound of screaming crowds.